ravewebdev/initiative-tracker/readme.txt

 This plugin provides the Initiative Tracker block, which can be used to organize PC (Player Character) and NPC (Non-Player Character) combat initiative scores for Table-Top Role-Playing Games.

 == Installation ==
-1. Upload the `rpg-initiative` folder to the `/wp-content/plugins` directory.
+1. Upload the `initiative-tracker` folder to the `/wp-content/plugins` directory.
-2. Activate the TTRPG Initiative Tracker plugin through the 'Plugins' menu in WordPress.
+2. Activate the Initiative Tracker plugin through the 'Plugins' menu in WordPress.
 3. Add the 'Initiative Tracker' block in a post or page.
 4. Populate the Player and NPC lists with character, player, and initiative data.
 5. Save and view your page or post.